 35 Text Abbreviations You Should Know (and How to Use Them)

 OMG!
 IMO, texting abbreviations are the GOAT!
 If you have absolutely no idea what that means, it might be time to brush up on your texting abbreviations.
-These collections of letters, short for a single word or group of words, are so common in texting that many have migrated into spoken conversations.
-And they’ve moved beyond text conversations, becoming widespread in social media captions and comments too.
-If you’re pairing these texting abbreviations with a GIF, find out what GIF stands for.
+These collections of letters, short for a single word or group of words, are so common in texting that many have moved beyond text conversations, migrating into spoken conversations and becoming widespread in social media captions and comments too.
+Understanding texting abbreviations like IJBOL is no longer just a tech tip—once you know them, you’ll be finding them in everyday life!
+If you’re pairing these texting abbreviations with a GIF, you should also find out what GIF stands for.

 Why do we use abbreviations when we text?

 It seems impossible to imagine texting without abbreviations today, but how did abbreviations become such a massive part of texting lingo?
 Well, in the days before smartphones, and even before keyboard phones, texters were working with a limited number of characters—160, to be exact—and before “unlimited” plans became the law of the land, each text cost money to send.

 Plus, typing with just thumbs isn’t quite the speedy process that typing on a traditional keyboard is.
 Not to mention, before keyboard phones, you had to press the number corresponding with the letter you wanted—enough times for that letter to appear.
 Needless to say, typing full words was cumbersome, and it became customary to shorten words and phrases.
 And, of course, abbreviating is just convenient in general, and it’s certainly not exclusive to texting—just look at all these common abbreviation and acronym examples.